-Often these stands have 3 enclosed sides and are small in area.
+Often these stands have three enclosed sides and are small in area.
 Height restrictions within a shell scheme can also be limiting.

 In comparison, a space-only plot is a blank canvas.

-It will provide so much more flexibility with regard to size, height, and ambiance.
-These are qualities that will enable you to create the “Wow factor” that so many exhibitors hope to achieve.
+These qualities will enable you to create the “Wow factor” that so many exhibitors hope to achieve.

-If you have been thinking about how to take your exhibiting to another level, don’t just admire other stands when you are next at a trade show.
+If you have been thinking about taking your exhibiting to another level, don’t just admire other stands when you are next at a trade show.

 Find out who designed and built those stands.
-Talk to the stand manage and find out how easy the designer/builder was to work with.
+Talk to the stand manager and determine how easy it was to work with the designer/builder.

-You will lose nothing by doing so and you may just find yourself a great event partner for the future.
+You will lose nothing by doing so, and you may find yourself a great event partner for the future.

 About The Author

-Alison Deverill is the Creative Director and founder of Design Difference, an industry leading design agency based in Bledlow in Buckinghamshire.
-Alison believes that the core strength of any good creative director is the ability to listen, to fully understand the client’s needs; only then can you truly deliver effective stand out design solutions.
+Alison Deverill is the Creative Director and founder of Design Difference, an industry-leading design agency in Bledlow in Buckinghamshire.
+Alison believes that the core strength of any sound creative director is listening and understanding the client’s needs fully; only then can you genuinely deliver effective stand-out design solutions.

 Allison is very hands-on in her work.
-She focuses on the design and realisation of 3D commercial spaces for exhibitions, events and permanent interior installations.
-Clients that Alison and her team work with include; Lavazza Coffee, Mitsubishi, Wimbledon LTA, and Investec Bank.
+She focuses on designing and realising 3D commercial spaces for exhibitions, events, and permanent interior installations.
+Alison and her team work with clients that include; Lavazza Coffee, Mitsubishi, Wimbledon LTA, and Investec Bank.